 He was flipped over so his feet were in the air and his hands handcuffed behind his back.
 Defenseless, he took 115 licks.
 Hours later, he and the other American were moved to a new prison and locked in a cold, dark room for almost 40 days with little food and constant abuse.
-They were transferred to a handful of other prisons in outlying areas before being thrown into a cell with a window covered in pencil-thin wires.
+They were then transferred to a handful of other prisons in outlying areas before being thrown into a cell with a window covered in pencil-thin wires.
 He noticed some of them jiggled.
 A second escape plan emerged.

-When his cellmate wasn’t sleeping – he often spent 19-20 hours a day lying on the floor with his eyes closed – Schrier climbed on his cellmate’s back to pry the wires out.
+When his cellmate wasn’t sleeping – he usually spent 19-20 hours a day lying on the floor with his eyes closed – Schrier climbed on his cellmate’s back to pry the wires out.
 It took days of mental strategizing to figure out how to unweave the wires so they could be bent down to create an opening.

 “If you touch that window I’m going to knock on the door and I’m going to tell on you,” his cellmate said.

 “I was like, ‘You’re going to tell al-Qaida on me?
 What kind of American are you?
 What are you going to tell people when you go home?
 You’re endangering my life while I try to save yours,’” Schrier said.

 His cellmate finally agreed to try again in three weeks, and Schrier encouraged him to test his strength and think about how he’d maneuver his body through the narrow window.
 Worried about fitting through, Schrier accumulated oil from the olives they were given for breakfast so they could lubricate their bodies.
 But his cellmate accused him of overthinking their escape plan and refused to use it.